BonsaiDen/JavaScript-Garden/doc/objects.md

 ### Objects

-To make it short, everything in JavaScript *acts* like an `Object`, expect for `null` and `undefined`.
+To make it short, everything in JavaScript *acts* like an `Object`, except for `null` and `undefined`.
 This means that all those values inherit from `Object.prototype` (yet another reason **not** to mess with it).